wp-plugins/2rhythms-radio/readme.txt

 License: GPLv2 or later.
 License URI: http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses

-2RHYTHMS streaming radio widget with pre-defined stations.
-Over 5,000 stations in more than 20 genres.
+Streaming radio widget.
+5,000 stations in more than 20 genres.

 == Description ==
-The 2RHYTHMS radio widget embeds a streaming media player with over 5,000 pre-defined stations, on your website.
-Widget checkboxes let you choose specific genres of music to match your website format - or you can roll with all stations by default.
-The media player itself works with smart / mobile devices and is designed by Saleem El-Amin at http://www.codebasehero.com.
+The 2RHYTHMS radio widget gives visitors access to 5,000 stations from your website.
+Choose specific genres of music or roll with them all!
+Works with smart / mobile devices.
 = What's new in verson 1.0 of this plugin? =
 1. Everything!
 We'll add features as time goes by...